playfulprogramming/playfulprogramming/content/blog/android-studio-setup-for-ryzen-cpus/index.md

 # Windows Features Setup {#windows-features}

-Now that we have our BIOS (UEFI, really) configured properly, we can enable the Windows features we need for the Android Emulator.
+Now that we have our BIOS (UEFI, really) configured correctly, we can enable the Windows features we need for the Android Emulator.

 To start, press <kbd>Win</kbd> + <kbd>R</kbd>, which should bring up the **"Run"** dialog.
 Once open, _type `OptionalFeatures` and press **"OK"**_.

 ![The "run dialog" box with the typed suggestion](./run_dialog.png)

-Once that's ran, you'll see a **"Turn Windows features on or off"** window.
+Once that's run, you'll see a **"Turn Windows features on or off"** window.

 ![](./windows_10_add_features.png)